maritaganta/dependency_conflicts_therapist/guides/dockerfile-modification.md

 The above are the exact commands that you would need to run on your system to install ROS.

+## Make your own modifications

+If you know that there are some things that you do not need, maybe even the whole ROS block, just delete it.

 Now let's assume that you want to install specific python packages.
 You just add a `RUN` block, like so: